 The open expansive raised mires are often hidden behind a fringe of trees.
-In an otherwise flat, sea-level landscape, the gentle rises formed from the drumlins and mineral ridges left by the glaciers afford panoramic views over the seminatural landscape as a 'frontier' landscape on the border between Scotland and England.
+In an otherwise flat, sea-level landscape, the gentle rises formed from the drumlins and mineral ridges left by the glaciers afford panoramic views over the seminatural landscape.

+There is rich historic and cultural heritage, closely linked to the Solway's position www.solwaycoastaonb.org.uk as a 'frontier' landscape on the border between Scotland and England.
 Evidence of a long and historic land use is seen in the field patterns, such as ridge and furrow on the grazed marshes, and the medieval pattern of 'infield' and 'outfield' farming linked to the agricultural improvements brought by the Cistercian monks of Holme Cultram Abbey.